puppetlabs-toy-chest/puppetlabs-netscaler/README.md

 #####`priority`

 Specifies the priority of the policy.
-Values can match `/^\d+$/`.
+Values can be any integer between 1 and 2147483647.

-Min = 1
-Max = 2147483647

-#####`provider`

-The specific backend to use for this `netscaler_rewriteglobal` resource.
-You will seldom need to specify this --- Puppet will usually discover the appropriate provider for your platform.
-Available providers are: rest.

 ###Type: netscaler_rewritepolicy